julien-sobczak/the-notewriter/website/src/content/docs/reference/internals.md

 #### `.nt/objects/info/commit-graph`

-The `commit-graph` file lists in a sequential order all commits that was processed in this repository.
+The `commit-graph` file lists in a sequential order all commits that were processed in this repository.
 The list is useful when retrieving new objects from a [remote](../guides/remote.md) to quickly determine the missing commits and pack files to replay.

 Ex: